matsuand/docs.docker.jp/engine/reference/run.md

 ```

 {% comment %}
+Debug the redis container by running another container that has strace in it:
 {% endcomment %}
 Debug the redis container by running another container that has strace in it: